ruian/symfony/src/Symfony/Component/VarDebug/Resources/doc/json-spec.md

-`` R` `` and `` r` `` may optionally be concatenated to the current position number, followed by a `:` and again optionally by the position of the previous occurence associated to the current position.
+`` R` `` and `` r` `` may optionally be concatenated to the current position number, followed by a `:` and again optionally by the position of the previous occurrence associated to the current position.

 When internal references are collected in this way, a special key `"__refs"` must be inserted at the last position at the lowest depth in the main structure.